TheLukaBoss/typingEffect.js/README.md

 ## Get Started
 To get started, download the 'typingEffect.js' file and use the HTML <script> tag to import it.
 That's it!
 <br><br>
 If the page might be out of focus for longer than 5 seconds, say the user is on another tab, some features could be broken due to browser tick throttling .
-Check out this: https://github.com/turuslan/HackTimer to solve this issue.
+Check out this <a href="https://github.com/turuslan/HackTimer" target="_blank">repo</a> to solve this issue.
 There is nothing my script can do apart from copy the linked script.
+<br><br>
+Browsers and PCs may not be able to handle many elements being animated at once, mainly due to the script being based on timings and JavaScript being a synchronous language.

 ## Demo
 Before you learn how to use this library, you may want to see a demo!
-Click this link to be directed to one: http://lnps.co.uk/customLibraries/customWriting/demo.html.
+Click this link to be directed to one: <a href="http://lnps.co.uk/customLibraries/customWriting/demo.html" target="_blank">demo</a>.
 Use the console to have a look at the script.
+Demo being improved soon!

 ## HTML Setup
 A list of attributes you can give elements that you want to animate is as follows: